Meet your guide…

 Pittsburgh’s city parks, and parks in surrounding communities offer wonderful venues for Forest Bathing walks.
 A recent participant had this to say about her Forest Therapy walk with me: “The walk was very carefully designed and expertly guided, which resulted in all of us experiencing something extremely personal and beneficial.
 I especially enjoyed how we were given guidance and direction - but also invited to explore and discover on our own.”

 Feel free to "come back to your trees" and “to return to a balanced state of mind!”
 Use this app to join a walk, or use the contact link to inquire about scheduling a custom walk for your family, friends, colleagues or staff.
-I am regularly guiding walks at the Pittsburgh Botanic Gardens, Frick Park, Walker Park, and Knob Hill Community Park.
+I am regularly guiding walks at the Pittsburgh Botanic Gardens, Frick Park, and Walker Park.
 I look forward to partnering with you and nature on a Forest Bathing walk in the Pittsburgh area soon!